Combining Crown Structures for Vulnerability Measures: Proof of Theorem

-In order to show a new way computing a $2k$ vertex kernel for the vertex cover problem, we provide a result that finds for any $W$ a $2kW$ vertex kernel for COC.
-However, the corresponding algorithm is polynomial only for $W=1$, since we need to compute a maximum $(W+1)$-packing, which corresponds to a maximum matching for $W=1$ and is therefore polynomially solvable, while it is hard to solve for $W>1$.
-The theorem that is proven in this section follows.
+To introduce a novel approach for computing a $2k$-vertex kernel for the vertex cover problem, we present a result that establishes a $2kW$-vertex kernel for the COC problem, applicable for any integer $W$.
+However, the associated algorithm achieves polynomial runtime only when $W=1$.
+This limitation arises because computing a maximum $(W+1)$-packing is only polynomially solvable for $W=1$, where it corresponds to finding a maximum matching.
+In this section we prove the following theorem.

 \begin{theorem} In the Algorithm \2alg2kw, if in step~\ref{step::noVertexOfB} the value $|H| + |\calR|$ is the size of a $(W+1)$-packing in $G'$ in each iteration of the while-loop, then the algorithm works correctly. \end{theorem}